laserpants/update-deep/examples/todo-list/README.md

 ```

 which holds a description of the anticipated task. `Data.Notification` is similar.
 It represents a “toast” notification shown on the screen.
 Let's concentrate instead on the four modules on the left side of the diagram; `Main`, `Notifications`, `Todos`, and `Todos.Form`.
 Each one of these specifies its own `Msg` and `State` type, as well as `update` and `init` functions.
 (Subscriptions are not used in this example.)

 > Note that *state* is used here to refer to (what the Elm architecture calls) a *model*, and that these two terms are used more or less interchangeably in the following.

-It is useful to imagine these as instances of the following blueprint:
+It is useful to imagine these as instances of the following base template:

 ```elm
 module Template exposing (..)